Topologically integrable derivations and additive group actions on affine ind-schemes: Restricted exponential homomorphisms and topologically integrable derivations

 \section{Restricted exponential homomorphisms and topologically integrable derivations}

-In this section, we develop the basic algebraic theory of restricted exponential homomorphisms, which are the counterpart for topological rings of the co-action homomorphisms $e\colon B\to B\otimes_{\mathbb{Z}}\mathbb{Z}[T]$ of the Hopf algebra $\mathbb{Z}[T]$ of the additive group scheme $\mathbb{G}_{a,\mathbb{Z}}$ in the category of rings.
-We establish a one-to-one correspondence between restricted exponential homomorphisms and suitable systems of continuous iterated higher derivations which extends the classical correspondence between algebraic exponential homomorphisms $e\colon B\to B\otimes_{\mathbb{Z}}\mathbb{Z}[T]$ and locally finite iterative higher derivations of the ring $B$ \cite{M68,CML05,F06}.
+We introduce the notion of restricted exponential homomorphisms for complete topological rings and then describe a one-to-one correspondence between such homomorphisms and suitable systems of continuous iterated higher derivations which extends the classical correspondence between algebraic exponential homomorphisms and locally finite iterative higher derivations of the ring \cite{M68,CML05,F06}.